Self Actual is for the introspective and open-minded.

 Who was fate to keep me from experiencing life the same way as my healthy peers?

 I returned for my third year of university with maniacal energy.
-I partied too much, slept too little, and eventually exhausted myself into a state of depression like I’d never experienced before.
+I partied too much, slept too little, and exhausted myself into a state of depression like I’d never experienced before.

 And I began reading voraciously, finding a link to my younger, happier self through timeless words on ink marked pages.